 - Use a natural bio drain cleaner as a preventive measure for slow drains

 Rather than go through the hassle of removing a clog and cleaning your drain, taking a few of these proactive steps can keep your drains cleaner for longer.

-Be Aware What You Put Down the Drain
+1. Be Aware Of What You Put Down The Drain and Garbage Disposal

 If you’re tired of your clogged drain giving you headaches, call the Westchester County drain cleaning team from Pro Drain, Inc., at (855) 463-2457 and schedule a service today.